Vineethkolli/NBK-Youth/README.md

 - **🧩 PWA & Multilingual:**
   Built as a Progressive Web App with support for languages like Telugu and English.

+- **🛠️ Admin Panel:**
+  Manage users, roles, site settings, and oversee all application data with full administrative control.

+ - **📜 Histories & Records:**
+   Archive and manage past events and financial transactions with timeline views for easy reference and future auditing

 - **🤖 Vini AI**
-  - Chat with your data using natural language.
+  - Chat with data using natural language.
   - **Gemini API**: For reasoning, summarization, and context understanding.
-  - **Hugging Face models**: For embeddings, NLP tasks, and custom AI workflows.
-  - Data chunking + embeddings for previous records of data.
+  - **Hugging Face models**: For embeData chunking + embeddings for previous records of data.
   - Future expansion: multimodal support (text, audio, image).

 ---